 We have a comprehensive article detailing everything you ever wanted to know about connecting your Wattbike but were afraid to ask.
 Go forth, Suffer-hungry Wattbike owner, and rejoice.

 BH Fitness Dual i.Spada WH930U

 Not supported at this time and we are unsure when we will be able to support BH in the future.

 CycleOps Indoor Cycles

-The Cycleops Phantom 500 will display power with The Sufferfest Training Centre.
+The Cycleops Phantom 500 will display power with The Sufferfest Training System.
 However, we cannot control the power on this bike unless CycleOps adds FE-C trainer control software.
 Their communications software is built specifically for the CycleOps Virtual Training App.
 We may have the opportunity to support these cycles down the road, but we need to build the specific CycleOps protocol for this cycle.

 Schwinn AC Performance Cycles